Decoding Immune-Mediated Diseases

 Purpose

 The incomplete knowledge of immune networks, pathways, disease pathogenesis and heterogeneity across multiple autoimmune diseases remains a challenge towards achieving optimal therapies.
-This grant program invited innovative ideas that address needs across multiple autoimmune diseases in novel ways that may allow us to make faster progress together.
+This grant program invites innovative ideas that address needs across multiple autoimmune diseases in novel ways that may allow us to make faster progress together.

 Objective